Home/NBA

 Imago

-A major upheaval happened in Baton Rouge and Shaq can’t stay out of it.
+A major upheaval happened in Baton Rouge, and Shaq can’t stay out of it.
 The Louisiana State University athletics department finally dropped the ax on Brian Kelly’s era.
-After four seasons without a turnaround, the Tigers are looking at a potentially Deion Sanders-Colorado level blockbuster hire.
-It maybe football, and Shaquille O’Neal usually speaks about Matt McMahon or Kim Mulkey.
+After four seasons without a turnaround, the Tigers are looking at a potentially Deion Sanders-Colorado-level blockbuster hire.
+It may be football, and Shaquille O’Neal usually speaks about Matt McMahon or Kim Mulkey.
 But the guy who has a statue on his campus is all for this.
-The move is after all LSU gunning for Nick Saban.
+The move is, after all, LSU gunning for Nick Saban.

 Watch What’s Trending Now!

-It will grind Charles Barkleys gears if Shaq’s school got his favorite coach.
+It will grind Charles Barkley’s gears if Shaq’s school got his favorite coach.
 But potentially rubbing it in Chuck’s face is not why Shaq loves this idea.
 It all comes down to his school.

 “I heard through the grapevine that they were having conversations with Nick Saban,” Shaq said in a recent interview.
 Nick Saban coming out of retirement would save college football.
-And if it was LSU, it would be another story.
+And if it were LSU, it would be another story.
 Does that mean O’Neal was just as frustrated about Brian Kelly as the rest of Baton Rouge?

 ADVERTISEMENT